Special offer

 • Employee benefits and rewards

-You may post sponsored jobs to access more qualified candidates.
-Alternatively, you can use social media networks to find your ideal applicant.
+You may post Sponsored Jobs to access more qualified candidates.
+Alternatively, you could use social media networks to find your applicants.

-After attracting various candidates to your job posting, start screening each applicant to decide who to pick as your first employee.
+After attracting various candidates to your job posting, you may then start screening each applicant to decide who to pick as your first employee.

-Start by reading the resumes and using them to reduce the number of applications.
-Filter out candidates who don’t match the role.
-You can group them into ‘yes,’ ‘maybe’ or ‘no’ piles and send rejection emails to applicants whose resumes fall in the ‘no’ pile.
-To decide which resume to add to your ‘yes’ or ‘maybe’ pile, consider the following:
+You could start by reading candidates’ resumes and filtering out candidates who don’t match the role.
+You could group them into ‘yes,’ ‘maybe,’ or ‘no’ piles and send rejection emails to applicants whose resumes fall in the ‘no’ pile.
+To decide which resume to add to your ‘yes’ or ‘maybe’ pile, you may consider the following:

 • Attention to detail